 - Slip and fall or trip and fall: Resulting from liquids or debris on the floor, torn carpet, uneven sidewalks, over-polished slippery floors or other factors.
 If the owner knew or should have known of the unreasonably dangerous condition that caused the slip and fall, you might be entitled to compensation.

 - Parking lot or parking garage assaults: Resulting from negligent security, inadequate security, negligent lighting or other business negligence such as valet drivers or negligence in parking garages.

 - Stairwell accidents: Resulting from broken or missing handrails, defective stairs, inadequate lighting or other negligence.
-Cities often have code regulations to make sure stairwells are safe.
+Houston, Texas city code regulations are in place to make sure stairwells are safe.
 Violation of these codes can impose liability upon the property owner.

 - Falling Object Injury: Merchandise or materials falling from store shelves or construction sites cause serious injuries and death.
 This can be a common problem in the retail industry especially with so many big-bog, warehouse type stores in business with merchandise stacked up to the ceiling.